KachleGG/ChatApp/README.md

 - Frontend project: `frontend/` (Vite + Vue 3 + TypeScript)
 - Built frontend (served by backend): `Chatter/wwwroot/`
 - **The first user is always the admin**
+- **Admin user behavior:**
+  - The application ensures an admin user exists on startup.
+If no admin or matching account exists, a default admin will be created.
+  - Default credentials (change immediately in any non-development environment):
+    - Username: `admin`
+    - Email: `admin@admin.com`
+    - Password: `admin`
+  - To override these defaults, set environment variables before starting the app:
+    - `ADMIN_USERNAME`, `ADMIN_EMAIL`, `ADMIN_PASSWORD`
+  - Security: Change the seeded admin password immediately after first run, and do not rely on these defaults in production.
+Consider deleting or rotating the seeded admin account before deploying a production instance.
+  - Note: Migrations may also contain a development seed in this repository.
+The startup seeder will skip creating a user if an admin already exists.
+  - Admin panel: visit `/admin` after logging in (requires an admin account).

 ---